d-wasserman/shared-row/tools_and_services/README.md

-# Samples
+# Tools & Service
-This directory contains sample scripts or links to coding projects that can help transform data to match the specification or consume the specification for consumer applications.
-Scripts for desktop applications or utilities are welcome in the repository as long as their size is limited.
+This directory contains links to tools & services that can help transform data to match the specification or consume the specification for consumer applications.
+Contributions of tools and related services are welcome.

 Each added sample project should have a folder and append a description and information about the project in the table below.

 | Project Name | Project Purpose | Dependencies | Notes |Project Link| Download Link|